nwankwoGIT/QuestAnsApp/README.md

 Ideas for future improvement
 ============================

--	Improve on the aesthetics of display on the home page
+-	Improve on adding notifications during sign-in and login
--	Incorporate tabs to display the COMPLETED, ACTIVE, ALL todo items
+-	Migrate to database management systems (SQL vs NON-SQL used here) that are more query friendly
+-   I would improve by allowing users to delete their questions or answers

 User Stories
 ============

--   As a user, I would like to be able to separately display COMPLETED, ACTIVE AND ALL todos.
+-   As a user, I would like to be able to delete my questions or answers.

--   As a user I would like to see the app hosted on heroku
+-   As a user I would like to see the app hosted on heroku - Hosting compilation was successful but unfortunately my Mlab free account was refusing connection

-- 	As a user, I would like to have all permanently deleted records to be preserved in another storage (for purposes of history)

--   Lastly, as a user, I would like to compliance with mobile first design - adapt to screen size changes without losing visibility